How to Connect Your Media Player to a Wi-Fi Network

 Preliminary Steps

-Complete both of these steps before proceeding to the Wi-Fi setup instructions for your operating system.
+Complete these steps before proceeding to the Wi-Fi setup instructions for your operating system.

 • Touchscreen directory: Connect a USB keyboard only.